mobify/nightwatch-commands/README.md

 To begin, clone this repository. `cd` into your chosen folder, and run the following:
     `npm install`

+Selenium server and Chromedriver will also be downloaded into `/selenium`.

 ### Linting
 JavaScript in this tool is linted with [ESLint](http://eslint.org/) according to our code [syntax and style standards](https://github.com/mobify/mobify-code-style) here at Mobify.